Linuxander/ntfy_aws_deployment_iac/README.md

 1. Complete the prerequisites
 1. Clone this repo and `cd` into it
 1. Deploy by running `terraform init` and then `terraform apply` commands
-1. Configure NTFY app on your phone using the IP provided in the output above
+1. Configure NTFY app on your phone using the IP info provided in step 3’s output
 1. Run any command in your terminal with NTFY commands to get success and failure notifications on your phone

 # Steps